CommunityToolkit/MVVM-Samples/docs/mvvm/ObservableObject.md

 }
 ```

-The `Set<T>(Expression<Func<T>>, T, string)` method makes creating these wrapping properties extremely simple, as it takes of both retrieving and setting the target properties while providing an extremely compact API to do so.
+The `SetProperty<T>(Expression<Func<T>>, T, string)` method makes creating these wrapping properties extremely simple, as it takes care of both retrieving and setting the target properties while providing an extremely compact API.

 ## Handling `Task<T>` properties

-Lastly, what if the property we want to set is a `Task`?
-In that case, we'd wait to also raise the notification event when the task completes, so that we could bind to that property eg. to display some loading indicator or some other status info on the operation represented by the task. `ObservableObject` has a useful API for this scenario as well:
+If a property is a `Task` it's necessary to also raise the notification event once the task completes, so that bindings are updated at the right time. eg. to display a loading indicator or other status info on the operation represented by the task. `ObservableObject` has an API for this scenario:

 ```csharp
 public class MyModel : ObservableObject